ankitpatel211/React-Gemini-App/README.md

 ### `npm run start:frontend` to run react app in a browser
 Runs the app in the development mode.
-"In your web browser, navigate to the web page already running at URL: http://localhost:3000, or type the URL to access the web content."
+In your web browser, navigate to the web page already running at URL: http://localhost:3000, or type the URL to access the web content.

 ### This is how a conversational chatbot app looks like:
 ![Gemini-AI-Coversational-Chatbot-1](https://github.com/ankitpatel211/react-gemini-app/assets/22578263/d2e1c93a-1ebd-4ffa-a488-668f530556fd)
-"You can type in your question to start a conversation with a Gemini model, or you can also click on the 'Surprise Me' button for a surprise in the same manner."
+You can type in your question to start a conversation with a Gemini model, or you can also click on the 'Surprise Me' button for a surprise in the same manner.